thesunny/twux/README.md

 `MyButton` is properly typed to have the props from a `button` element based on the `tagName`.

-The `MyButton` component can take its own `className`.
-Conflicting Tailwind classes will be automatically removed with `tailwind-merge`.
+The `MyButton` component can take its own `className` and conflicting Tailwind classes will be automatically removed.

 ```tsx
 function Component() {